Close Alert Banner

 Bowmanville Maplefest

-This highly anticipated festival showcases local syrup producers who offer up the best of the region.
-You’ll be delighted to find maple treats including doughnuts, cheese, candy, nuts, fudge and much more.
-Stroll along four city blocks to explore unique items from craft and food vendors, and browse the many independent shops and restaurants in historic Bowmanville.
+The highly anticipated Bowmanville Maplefest showcases local syrup producers who offer up the best of the region.
+You'll be delighted to find maple treats including doughnuts, cheese, candy, nuts, fudge and much more.
+From 9 a.m. to 5 p.m., stroll along the four city blocks to explore unique items from craft and food vendors, and browse the many independent shops and restaurants in historic Bowmanville.

 0 Likes